 Viable expressions of interest will be offered support in the following ways:

-Assistance to develop the full proposal and documentation for accreditation as an online qualification (if needed);
+assistance to develop the full proposal and documentation for accreditation as an online qualification (if needed)

-Assistance to scope and develop a budget;
+assistance to scope and develop a budget

-Funding to investigate feasibility through market research;
+funding to investigate feasibility through market research

-Funding for staff time and/or academic buyout;
+funding for staff time and/or academic buyout

-Online course and curriculum design support;
+online course and curriculum design support

-Video and visual materials production;
+video and visual materials production

-Planning student engagement and support; and
+planning student engagement and support

-Support for building a course/programme on a suitable online learning environment.
+support for building a course/programme on a suitable online learning environment

 The following criteria will be applied when evaluating the expressions of interest:

-An estimation of the likely demand;
+an estimation of the likely demand

-Motivation of anticipated impacts of offering programmes/courses in an online mode (revenue, improved student outcomes, etc.);
+motivation of anticipated impacts of offering programmes/courses in an online mode (revenue, improved student outcomes, etc).

-Evidence of the support of the head of department.
+the support of the head of department.

-If the expression of interest is supported, you will be invited to collaborate with the Institutional Planning Department and the Centre for Innovation in Learning and Teaching (CILT) to develop a proposal (including a budget), before a final decision will be made to proceed with formal steps (such as programme accreditation).
+If the expression of interest is supported, you will be invited to collaborate with the Institutional Planning Department and the Centre for Innovation in Learning and Teaching (CILT) to develop a proposal (including a budget) before a final decision will be made to proceed with formal steps (such as programme accreditation).